eidolon-ai/eidolon/docs/src/content/docs/getting_started/references.md

 ---
-title: Next Steps
+title: References
 description: Dive deeper into developing with Eidolon.
 ---

 ## Setup

+The following guide will walk through different concepts and features of Eidolon.

-You will need a python environment with Eidolon (eidolon-ai-sdk) installed.
+It will assume you will have a python environment with Eidolon (eidolon-ai-sdk) installed.
 Although the exact directory structure is not required, we will reference the files in the following structure.

 ```
 ├── getting_started